ernest-rudnicki/preact-neutralino-typescript-starter/README.md

 *   `npm run dev:app`: runs only the neutralino.js application in development mode

-*   `npm run build-release`: runs only the neutralino.js application in development mode
+*   `npm run build-release`: builds the project for realease